Bohemians launch Bob Marley-inspired kit

 Last updated on .From the section Football

-Ireland's oldest football club have teamed up with the family of music legend Bob Marley to commemorate a famous concert on their kit.
+League of Ireland club Bohemians have teamed up with the family of music legend Bob Marley to commemorate a famous concert on their kit.

-Bohemians' away strip for the 2022 season will feature Marley's face - four years after they had to pull a similar kit because they did not have the image rights.
+The Bohs' away strip for the 2022 season will feature Marley's face - four years after they had to pull a similar kit because they did not have the image rights.

 The club's stadium - Dalymount Park - hosted Marley's last ever outdoor concert, on 6 July 1980.